 I use this pattern by Prague Loop over and over.
-It is easy, mindless and quick, especially with a bulky yarn.
+It is easy, mindless and quick, especially with a bulky yarn and a large hook.
 Any yarn could be used and any size hook.
-My favorite yarn to use with this pattern is our Snuggle Yarn.
+My favorite yarn to use with this pattern is our Snuggle Yarn which is available in many pretty colors, solid and handpainted.
 This scarf is worked lengthwise, back and forth in rows, and gauge is not important.
 Super easy one row scarf, very suitable for beginners.

 The color of the Snuggle Yarn pictured above is called Seafoam.

 The color of this Snuggle Yarn is called Winkle.